Existence and Cardinality of $k$-Normal Elements in Finite Fields: Acknowledgement

 \section{Acknowledgement}

-{This work was partially supported by Swiss National Science Foundation grant n.
-188430.
+{This work was partially supported by Swiss National Science Foundation grant no. 188430.
 The authors are also greatly thankful to Gianira Alfarano for her thorough proofreading and constructive feedback on this manuscript.}